3-D Printing Policy

 By submitting objects for printing, the patron assumes all responsibility for, and shall hold the Library harmless in, all matters related to patented, trademarked, or copyrighted materials.

 Items printed from Library 3D printers that are not picked up within 7 days will become property of the Library.
 Items must be picked up by the individual who printed them.

 The Library cannot guarantee and is not liable for the final appearance of 3D printed objects.
 The Library is not liable for any damages, human injury, and/or costs in the event of a failure of a 3D printed object.

 Cost: Individuals will be charged based upon the time it takes to print (in 15 minute increments).
 The charge will be rounded to the nearest 15 minute increment.
 This cost may change as the price of filament changes.
 Currently, the Library charges $0.50 per 15 minutes of print time.

 Submitting a design for printing:

 A. Patrons desiring to use the 3D printer shall bring their file (in .stl, .obj, or .thing file format) (no larger than 25MB) to the Reference Desk during regular operating hours.
 Staff will review the file and, if acceptable, add the request to the printing queue.

 B. If there is high demand, the Library may choose to schedule only one print per day per person.

-C. The files will be readied for printing in MakerWare or other authorized software.
-The Library will view all files in MakerWare or other authorized software before printing.
+C. Files will be readied with MakerBot Print and/or TinkerCad.
+The Library will view all files in MakerBot Print, Tinkercad or other authorized software before printing.

 D. Items may be retrieved at the Reference Desk.
 It is difficult to estimate exact print times.
 Library staff will provide their best estimate of the length of time a job upon request will require.
 An approximate time will be provided when the file has been accepted; the patron will be notified upon completion by a Library staff member (either by phone or e-mail).